• Skip to primary navigation

 Can you freeze roasted pumpkin seeds?

 Yes.
-Simply place your roasted pumpkin seeds in an airtight freezer container or zip-top bag and store them in the freezer for up to six months.
+Simply place your roasted seeds in an airtight freezer container or zip-top bag and store them in the freezer for up to six months.

 Are They Healthy?